wanxinvc/nuxt-test/README.md

 - API error handling: use the included ```vue-toasted``` to show a toast notification if the API call fails (available as ```this.$toast```).
 - Move all weather state data and related methods into a separate store module ```weather.js``` (namespaced store).
-- Store the weather data into local storage to reduce initial page load time (retrieve data from local storage on opening the web application and async overwrite with the latest data from the API).
+- Store the weather data into a cookie to reduce initial page load time (retrieve data from cookie on opening the web application and async overwrite with the latest data from the API).